kushkusholo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-Write a script that duplicates the last line of the file iacta
+Write a script that deletes all the regular files with a .js